mohans86-dev/mohans86-dev/README.md

 💻 Full Stack Mobile App Developer | 📱 Android & Flutter Enthusiast<br>

-🚀 About Me<br>
-I'm a passionate mobile app developer with experience in building scalable, responsive, and user-friendly applications.
-I specialize in Android development (Java/Kotlin) and also build cross-platform apps using Flutter.
-My full-stack capabilities allow me to develop complete mobile solutions—from beautiful frontends to powerful backend services.

 # 💫 About Me:
 I'm a passionate mobile app developer with experience in building scalable, responsive, and user-friendly applications.
 I specialize in Android development (Java/Kotlin) and also build cross-platform apps using Flutter.
 My full-stack capabilities allow me to develop complete mobile solutions—from beautiful frontends to powerful backend services.